GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

     After you run this command, resources are allocated for this VPN tunnel, but the tunnel is not yet passing traffic.

 1. Update the Cloud Router configuration to add a virtual interface (`--interface-name`) for the BGP peer.

-Note the
-    following:
+    Note the following:

     -   The recommended netmask length is `30`.
     -   Make sure that each tunnel has a unique pair of IP addresses.
-Alternatively, you can leave out `--ip-address` and `--mask-length`.
-In that case, the addresses will be automatically generated.
+Alternatively, you can leave out `--ip-address` and `--mask-length`, in which case the addresses will be automatically generated.
     -   For `[BGP_IF_IP_ADDRESS]`, use a [link-local](https://wikipedia.org/wiki/Link-local_address) IP address belonging
         to the IP address range `169.254.0.0/16`.
 The address must belong to the same subnet as the interface address of the peer router.